ENE425-Group3/emissions-calculator-group3/README.md

-To summarize Methodology possibilities: Describe the pros and cons of your **selected model**.
-[Look for ways to improve selected model]
-NTM Method (The Network for Transport and Environment)
+To summarize Methodology possibilities: Describe the pros and cons of the NTM Method (The Network for Transport and Environment)

 Cars - Only using diesel, can incorporate hybrid